Nuitka/Nuitka-website/posts/nuitka-release-0520.rst

    ``nuitka.utils.MemoryUsage`` as part of an effort to have more topical modules.

--  Plug-ins how have a dedicated module through which the core accesses the API, which was partially cleaned up.
+-  Plugins how have a dedicated module through which the core accesses the API, which was partially cleaned up.

 -  No more "early" and "late" import detections for standalone mode.
 We